MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 An input iterator addressing the position one past the final element in the range to be searched.

 *pred*\
 User-defined predicate function object or [lambda expression](../cpp/lambda-expressions-in-cpp.md) that defines the condition to be not satisfied by the element being searched for.
-A predicate takes single argument and returns **true** (satisfied) or **false** (not satisfied).
+A unary predicate takes a single argument and returns **true** if satisfied, or **false** if not satisfied.
 The signature of *pred* must effectively be `bool pred(const T& arg);`, where `T` is a type to which `InputIterator` can be implicitly converted when dereferenced.
 The **const** keyword is shown only to illustrate that the function object or lambda should not modify the argument.

-### Return Value
+### Return value

 An input iterator that refers to the first element in the range that does not satisfy the condition specified by the predicate (the predicate results in **false**).
 If all elements satisfy the predicate (the predicate results in **true** for every element), returns *last*.